ymeine/hashspace/doc/api/input/02-libraries/04-arrays/02-splice2/desc.md

-This method triggers the data-binding mechanisms.
+This method implements observing mechanisms.